 My interest in food borders on the obsessional and I seldom tire of cooking (or, for that matter, eating).
 Occasionally I offer hands-on workshops in my country kitchen – stylish, seasonal stuff, sometimes with a French focus, sometimes Mexican, Italian, Spanish or (increasingly) Catalan.
 It depends on my mood, and where my travels have taken me most recently.
 Restaurant reviews for the Alsace/Basel/Baden region appear here on my site.
 Other reviews crop up sporadically on the home page.

 Wine is an important (essential?) adjunct to food and travel.
 I’m always scribbling tasting notes, but have yet to find a way to write them up that doesn’t read like a telephone directory.
 So I content myself with meeting wine growers, relishing their passionate commitment to what they do, tasting the fruits of their labours – and then telling a story about them, their terroir and their wines.
 My recent articles published in Decanter include wine travel pieces on Catalunya, Colmar, Dijon, Priorat, Croatia & Slovenia, Alsace, Beaujolais, Maconnais, Baden (Germany) and the Valais (Switzerland).
-I compiled the three sections on Alsace for www.winetravelguides.com and I lead bespoke vineyard tours in Alsace.
+I compiled the three sections on Alsace for www.winetravelguides.com.
+I also lead bespoke vineyard tours in Alsace where, as one client wrote, “the scenery sings, the wines speak and the food fills the soul…re-affirms my belief in wine tourism as a means of providing lasting memories and loyalty to a region and its wines”.

 As for travel – inextricably linked to food and wine – I like to seek out places and experiences that are new to me so I can write on them from a fresh perspective (the overnight bus from Oaxaca to Chiapas, the No. 62 ferry in Hamburg’s harbour, rock paintings in the Kimberley in WA…).
 My only self-imposed rule for travel writing is to avoid ever using the word ‘nestling’.